Careers360 Logo

 Frequently Asked Questions (FAQs)

-4. What is First law of thermodynamics?
+3. What is the role of heat in thermodynamics?

 Articles